D-an-W/arcade1up/README.md

 # arcade1up
-Set of scripts to use the power &amp; volume buttons of the Arcade 1Up with single board computers
+A script to use the power button of the Arcade 1Up with Raspberry Pi 5